sqlpad/sql-limiter/README.md

 LIMIT 5
 ```

-To achieve the same effect as `LIMIT` using `TOP` in SQL Server, you must wrap the query, and put the `TOP` in the wrapping query instead, which can difficult without a proper SQL parser and more complex queries.
+To achieve the same effect as `LIMIT` using `TOP` in SQL Server, you must wrap the query, and put the `TOP` in the wrapping query instead.
+This can be difficult without a proper SQL parser.

 Instead of `TOP`, you could use `FETCH FIRST` in SQL Server 2012 and later, but is very strict!
-It requires preceding ORDER BY and OFFSET clauses to function, which could also prove to be difficult without a proper SQL parser (especially since variables and other things are supported in these clauses).
+It requires preceding ORDER BY and OFFSET clauses to function, which also prove to be difficult to support and detect without a proper SQL parser (especially since variables and other things are supported in these clauses).

 ## Contributing